seanhess/simple-deploy-example/README.md

 There are no pure principles, except that you should reduce waste.
 Don't try to do everything up front.

 [Continous Integration](http://en.wikipedia.org/wiki/Continuous_integration) - Automatically merges your code, runs tests, and deploys it somewhere.
 Requires good practices and full tests.

+[Git Hooks](http://git-scm.com/book/en/Customizing-Git-Git-Hooks) - Let you automatically do something when you commit or push.
+Also [Github](http://developer.github.com/v3/repos/hooks/) has really cool "turnkey" service hooks for lots of stuff.

 Other Reading